swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 ## Introduction

-Mobile security is a more specialized field in the world of Information Security.
-Where much of cybersecurity focuses on securing enterprise environments and applications, mobile security professionals focus on protecting individuals and their data from compromise, as individuals are the primary consumers of mobile technology.

-Of course, there are corporate-issued smartphones and internal applications, but these make up a relatively tiny fraction of the enterprise attack surface.
-The primary goal of mobile vulnerability researchers, malware reverse engineers, and application penetration testers is to secure the devices that so many people trust to store and process their most sensitive and personal information.

 Smartphones constitute arguably the greatest digital attack surface in modern society: over half the global population and most people in the developed world own one.
 Mobile applications are heavily relied on for everything we do, be it communication, banking, media, navigation, photos, etc. The average person spends four to five hours a day using their phone<sup>1</sup>.
 They are a part of us.
 We are essentially cyborgs without a physical link between our mechanical and biological components (for now).

 The two dominant platforms are Android and iOS.
 Combined, 99.5% of smart phones run either operating system - there are no other legitimate choices supported by the majority of app developers.
 Android dominates the global market share at about 73.5%, with iOS coming in at 26%.

 {% include image.html url="/images/iosandroid/globalstats.png" description="Global market share of mobile operating systems 2024<sup>2</sup>" percentage="80" %}

-This article will explore the primary distinctions between the two platforms, and compare their attack surfaces from the perspective of an every day user.
+This article will explore the primary distinctions between the two platforms, and compare their native attack surfaces.
+Vulnerabilities in applications developed for each platform will not be discussed, as this is a separate topic that has been thoroughly covered by the [OWASP Mobile Application Security Verification Standard (MASVS)](https://mas.owasp.org/MASVS/) and other resources.

 The difference between the two operating systems can be summarized as followed:

 Android is like the Wild West - you have the right to do whatever you want and malware runs rampant like bandits.
 However, the open nature of the platform may reduce the possibility of being targeted with advanced no-click exploits. iOS is like being in a padded cell - you can't harm yourself by installing anything malicious, but you also have no rights.
 Also, your protection is entirely dependent on Apple (the prison guards).
 {:.info}

 ## The Smartphone Market
 iOS is the software powering iPhones, Apple's flagship personal computing device.
 For Americans, it may come as a surprise that iOS only owns about a quarter of the global smartphone market share, as previously stated.
-That's because in America, Apple controls a bit more than half of the market share.
+In America, Apple controls a bit more than half of the market share.

 {% include image.html url="/images/iosandroid/usstats.png" description="United States market share of mobile operating systems 2024<sup>3</sup>" percentage="80" %}